eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

 <!-- try: -->
 <!-- check:none -->
-    void cancel() = addObserver(onEvent);
+    Anything() cancel = addObserver(onEvent);
     // ...
     cancel();

-The first line demonstrates how a method can be defined using a `=` specification statement, just like a simple attribute definition.
+The first line demonstrates how a function reference can be stored.
 The second line of code simply invokes the returned reference to `cancel()`.

 We've already seen how an attribute can be defined using a block of code.
 Now